 A special keyword can be used to help you build your code more easily and effectively:

-- $gatewayname -> any occurrence of this keyword in the splashpage HTML code will be substituted with the name of the Plasma Cloud network.
+- $gatewayname -> any occurrence of this keyword in the splashpage HTML code will be substituted with the name of the Plasma Cloud network used to navigate.

 Configure a Splashpage

-Once your splashpage looks great and is ready to be published, make sure you go through all its configuration settings as well.
+Once your splashpage looks great and seems ready to be published, make sure you go through all its configuration settings as well.